 • Duplicative committees.
 HHSC also has several groups of committees that could be combined to more efficiently discuss overlapping subject matters.
 HHSC's number of advisory committees with overlapping jurisdictions is uncommon among other state agencies.
 A best practice is to use a smaller number of standing advisory committees that have broad jurisdiction over certain functions, programs, or related topics.
-This approach allows agencies to assign an appropriate number of specific topics to one standing advisory committees of related topics on both the agency and its stakeholders.
+This approach allows agencies to assign an appropriate number of specific topics to one standing advisory committee, enabling the committee to consider the cumulative impacts of related topics on both the agency and its stakeholders.
 Advisory committees often establish subcommittees within the standing advisory committee, if more specific input or expertise is needed.
 Some examples of duplicative committees are below.